kubespace-io/napptive-applications/README.md

 ## Repository purpose

-1. Increase the catalog of applications that can be deployed from the Napptive Playground interface.
+1. Increase the catalog of applications that can be deployed from the [Napptive Playground](https://playground.napptive.dev/).

-2. Keep open source application components up to date.
+2. Maintain updated [OAM components](./applications/) for open source application deployment for the platform.

 ## Requirements

 To deploy the components of this repository you will need an account on the [Napptive platform](https://napptive.com/).
 You can deploy the applications, configured in this repository, directly from the platform catalog.

+Please note that some of the configured deployments require resources on the platform limited to a paid account.
+All applications are configured with a basic deployment, for testing purposes, capable of deploying to the free account.

 ## Limitations